-Standing to sue is a legal term that refers to the person’s right to file a lawsuit.
-Generally, in order to have this right, the plaintiff needs to have an interest in the outcome of the case.
+“Standing to sue” is a legal term that refers to the person’s right to file a lawsuit.
+Generally, to have this right, the plaintiff must have an interest in the case’s outcome.
+If you’ve suffered an injury and incurred damages because of someone else’s negligence, you have a standing to sue.
+This means you have the right to file a personal injury lawsuit with the goal of recovering damages.

-A personal injury attorney from Morris Bart can determine whether you have standing to sue in your case.
+A personal injury attorney from Morris Bart can determine whether you have legal standing to sue in your case.
 If yes, they can help you through the legal motions and fight to obtain fair compensation.

 What Is Standing to Sue?